yetulaxman/htvs/README.md

 ## Singularity container for [chemprop](https://github.com/chemprop/chemprop.git)  software
-This version of singularity container is based on the chemprop v1.3.1 as available in [conda-forge](https://anaconda.org/conda-forge/chemprop/) channel.
+This version of singularity container is based on the chemprop (v1.3.1) software as available in [conda-forge](https://anaconda.org/conda-forge/chemprop/) channel.

 ### Build singularity image

 All dependent conda/pip packages needed for chemprop software are  compiled in environment.yaml file which is a slightly modified version of yaml file as availabe in the chemprop github repository.
-This is intended to work on GPU nodes on Puhti.
+This is intended to work on GPU nodes on CSC HPC systems (Tested on Puhti and can work in Mahti/Lumi).

 One can build singularity image using the following command: